 "Obviously you need paddles [for a game]," he continued, "so I had to scratch my head and design a simple minimum-chip paddle circuit, and put on some paddles.
 So, a lot of these features that really made the Apple II stand out in its day came from a game, and the fun features that were built in were only to do one pet project, which was to program a BASIC version of Breakout and show it off at the club."

 If all of this made the Apple II appealing to Woz, the Homebrew club, and consumers, it was software to handle numbers that truly made it fly for everyone else.
 For the very first spreadsheet program ever created was VisiCalc for the Apple II, and that was world-changing.

 Before its 1979 release, the word "spreadsheet" meant a large paper ledger document that companies relied on.
 After its 1979 release, it meant software and no one remembers physical ledgers.

 Before we make the Apple II sound like a machine you would want to buy today, you wouldn't.
 For all its firsts, it had a major deficiency in that only supported uppercase letters.
 If you bought an Apple II in 1977, you could only type on it in capitals.
-It wasn't until 1983 and the Apple IIe that it shipped with the ability to show lowercase too.
+Later there were third-party expansion cards that added the ability to show lowercase too, but it wasn't until 1983 and the Apple IIe that it shipped with this feature as standard.